-GSTLAL is a matched-filter pipeline designed to find gravitational waves from compact binaries in low-latency.
-It uses a likelihood ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
-This distribution can then be used to compute a false alarm rate and p-value.
+Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
+This distribution can then be used to compute a FAR and p-value.

-MBTA constructs its background by making every possible coincidence from single detector triggers over a few hours of recent data.
+MBTA5 constructs its background by making every possible coincidence from single detector triggers over a few hours of recent data.
 It then folds in the probability of a pair of triggers passing the time coincidence test.

-PyCBC Live estimates the noise background by performing time-shifted analyses using triggers from a few hours of recent data.
-Single-detector triggers from one of the LIGO detectors are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the $\sim 10$ ms light travel time between detectors.
+PyCBC Live67 estimates the noise background by performing time-shifted analyses using triggers from a few hours of recent data.
+Single-detector triggers from one of the LIGO detectors are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the ~ 10 ms light travel time between detectors.
 All such coincidences are recorded and assigned a ranking statistic; the false alarm rate is then estimated by counting accidental coincidences louder than a given candidate, i.e. with a higher statistic value.

-SPIIR applies summed parallel infinite impulse response (IIR) filters to approximate matched-filtering results.
+SPIIR34 applies summed parallel infinite impulse response (IIR) filters to approximate matched-filtering results.
 It selects high-SNR events from each detector and finds coherent responses from other detectors.
 It constructs a background statistical distribution by time-shifting detector data one hundred times over a week to evaluate foreground candidate significance.